 Crédit Agricole CIB

-From November 8, 2011 to January 29, 2012, Crédit Agricole Corporate and Investment Bank will carry on with its commitment to the musée du quai Branly by supporting the “Samurai, Armor of the Warrior” exhibition.
+From 25 June to 22 September 2013, Crédit Agricole Corporate and Investment Bank continues its commitment alongside the musée du quai Branly, supporting the exhibition "CHARLES RATTON, the invention of 'Primitive' art".

 At the crossroads of civilisations, the musée du quai Branly provokes discovery and astonishment.
 Crédit Agricole CIB is pleased to be associated with this ambassador of art from Africa, Asia, Oceania and the Americas.

 This partnership finds its natural origins in the history of Crédit Agricole CIB.
-Founded in 1875 as Banque de l’Indochine, Crédit Agricole CIB’s forerunner developed operations in numerous countries in the Asia-Pacific region.
-Nourished by the wealth of these cultures, the Bank went on to expand into other continents, developing rapidly from 1996, when it joined the Crédit Agricole Group.
+Opened as the Banque de l'Indochine in 1875, the ancestor of Crédit Agricole CIB is present in numerous countries in the Asia-Pacific region.
+Stimulated by the richness of these cultures, the Bank then continued its development on other continents, moving onto still greater heights in 1996 when it entered the Crédit Agricole group.

 Present in France and abroad, Crédit Agricole CIB has managed to find a true echo in the musée du quai Branly, "where cultures meet in dialogue".
-Strongly anchored in Asia and its roots, Crédit Agricole CIB wants to encourage the spread of foreign art works through targeted sponsorship actions, carrying on from the role of Crédit Agricole Group in financing the real economy.
+Strongly attached to its roots and its history, Crédit Agricole CIB has chosen through its patronage actions to support projects enabling the presentation of world cultures and promoting the transmission of cultural heritage.